5 minute read

 But the scale of the shadow-banking industry now has regulators worried.
 In its quarterly monetary policy report published in February, the People’s Bank of China (PBC) drew attention to the risks associated with banks’ off-balance sheet lending.
 The PBC also outlined new rules to stop WMPs from investing in illiquid assets and also moved to end the implicit guarantees that protected investors in these products, who often considered them no different from traditional bank deposits (albeit with much higher rates of return).

-The clampdown on one particular insurance company in early 2017 served notice of regulators’ new, tougher stance.
-The firm had used its sales of WMPs to spur a highly-aggressive growth strategy in recent years, including the purchase of prestige assets abroad.
+The clampdown on Anbang Insurance in early 2017 served notice of regulators’ new, tougher stance.
+Anbang had used its sales of WMPs to spur a highly-aggressive growth strategy in recent years, including the purchase of prestige assets abroad, such as the Waldorf Astoria hotel in New York.
 Now the company has been forced to stop selling some of its more speculative products due to regulatory pressure, and its chairman has reportedly been detained by authorities as part of a wider anti-corruption drive.3

 Turning of the credit cycle

 The top-line indicators would seem to support this view.
-GDP growth continues apace – the economy expanded 6.9% in Q2 2017, comfortably exceeding the government’s target – and the overall debt burden continues to rise.
+GDP growth continues apace – the economy expanded 6.9 per cent in the second quarter of 2017, comfortably exceeding the government’s target – and the overall debt burden continues to rise.

-Nevertheless, a deeper look indicates that liquidity has begun to tighten considerably.
+Nevertheless, look deeper and you can see that liquidity has begun to tighten considerably.
 Approximately RMB 1.1 trillion has flowed out of commercial bank investments with mutual funds and brokerages since April, according to PRC Macro, a consultancy.
-And interbank rates have begun to rise: the benchmark overnight repo rate in Shanghai has risen from 2.20% at the beginning of January to 2.75% as of July 20.4
+And interbank rates have begun to rise: the benchmark overnight repo rate in Shanghai has risen from 2.2 per cent at the beginning of January to 2.75 per cent as of July 20.4

 Some commentators have deemed this latter change insignificant, because the PBC has hiked interbank rates far more quickly in the past.
 But given the rapid increase in China’s debt load in recent years, apparently minor shifts in money-market rates could be extremely significant.
 Smaller banks dependent upon wholesale funding will suddenly find it much more difficult to borrow, which may curb the flow of credit to companies in a range of sectors.

-Broader credit growth has slowed considerably compared with last year, from an annual rate of 25% in early 2016 to just 15% as of May 2017.5 According to some estimates, credit growth – a measure often referred to as the “credit impulse” – fell by an amount equivalent to 17.5% of GDP over Q1 2017.
-A drop of this magnitude has only previously been recorded in 1994, 2004-05 and 2010.6
+Broader credit growth has slowed considerably compared with last year, from an annual rate of 25 per cent in early 2016 to just 15 per cent as of May 2017.5 According to some estimates, credit growth over the first quarter – a measure often referred to as the ‘credit impulse’ – fell by an amount equivalent to 17.5 per cent of GDP.
+A drop of this magnitude has only previously been recorded in 1994, 2004-’05 and 2010.6

-To be clear, we are not expecting the turn in the credit cycle to lead to a 2015-style equity-market correction, and the risks of a “hard landing” remain remote, at least for the time being.
-The government will likely aim to ensure the deleveraging process is as smooth and painless as possible.
-The PBC will try to strike a delicate balancing act, encouraging deleveraging in the financial sector while minimizing monetary deleveraging; that is, it is likely to continue to extend credit to commercial banks through its Medium-term Lending Facility while putting pressure on financial institutions to rein in shadow lending.
+To be clear, we are not expecting the turn in the credit cycle to lead to a 2015-style equity-market correction, and the risks of a ‘hard landing’ remain remote, at least for the time being.
+The government will aim to ensure the deleveraging process is as smooth and painless as possible.
+The PBC will try to strike a delicate balancing act, encouraging deleveraging in the financial sector while minimising monetary deleveraging; that is, it will continue to extend credit to commercial banks through its Medium-term Lending Facility while putting pressure on financial institutions to rein in shadow lending.

 Over the long run, deleveraging is vital.
-By cutting its massive debt load, China will aim to make its economy safer and more resilient, and remove the Sword of Damocles from above investors’ heads.
-But there are likely to be some negative consequences.
-Chinese equities may suffer as cheap credit becomes more difficult to come by, and bond yields will probably rise as interbank rates are pushed higher.
+By cutting its massive debt load, China will make its economy safer and more resilient, and remove the Sword of Damocles from above investors’ heads.
+But there will be some negative consequences.
+Chinese equities are likely to suffer as cheap credit becomes more difficult to come by, and bond yields will probably rise as interbank rates are pushed higher.

-The effects of the shift in the credit cycle should also be felt far beyond China.
-The country was becoming ever more closely entwined with the global financial system even before the introduction of the “Bond Connect” in June, which grants overseas investors more access to onshore credit markets, and the incorporation of Chinese A-shares into the benchmark MSCI Emerging Markets Index, which will take effect in 2018.
+The effects of the shift in the credit cycle will also be felt far beyond China.
+The country was becoming ever more closely entwined with the global financial system even before the introduction of the ‘Bond Connect’ in June, which grants overseas investors more access to onshore credit markets, and the incorporation of Chinese A-shares into the benchmark MSCI Emerging Markets Index, which will take effect in 2018.